Stop Running from High Mortgage Interest

 • how conveniently close it is to your work

-• how much you love the peonies in the back yard
+• how much you love the peonies in the backyard

 Real estate professionals are required to make adjustments for certain physical properties of a home to advise sellers of the best possible listing price.
-Banks want to be absolutely sure of their investments, so when they consider how much they are willing to lend on a home, they require a formal appraisal.
+Banks want to be sure of their investments, so when they consider how much they are willing to lend on a home, they require a formal appraisal.
 A professional appraiser takes these considerations one step further with a much more detailed report (usually after a buyer has formally applied for a loan).
-The listing price and appraisal should really be in the same ballpark.
+The listing price and appraisal should be in the same ballpark.
 If an agent’s valuation is high, a low appraisal could cause issues with funding (mortgage companies rely on the appraisal for guidance).
 No one wants to lose a home (or a sale) that way.

 In 2019 and 2020, the market seemed a little crazy.
 Demand shot up.
 Supply was severely lacking.
 Prices skyrocketed.
 Bidding wars ensued.
 You can pay what you want for a home (hey, it’s a free country) but you can’t always borrow what you want to pay.
 That put people with cash-in-hand in a premium position.